7 Best Tours in Cadiz

 What are the advantages of taking a guided tour vs. visiting Cadiz's attractions on my own?

-Sunset in the Bay of Cádiz| ©Javier Linares
+Sunset in the Bay of Cadiz| ©Javier Linares

-Sunset in the Bay of Cádiz| ©Javier Linares
+Sunset in the Bay of Cadiz| ©Javier Linares

-Cadiz is a city that you can discover on your own on a walk or a bike ride, but it is also a place that hides a millenary history, secrets and mysteries, and that has a very prosperous past, so a local guide will help you to better understand the legacy of Cadiz.
+Cadiz is a city that you can discover on your own on a hike or a bike ride, but it is also a place that hides a millenary history, secrets and mysteries, and that has a very prosperous past, so a local guide will help you to better understand the legacy of Cadiz.